Weber

 Young Chang: Brighter tone, lighter and more responsive action.
 Easier for developing players.

 Weber: Mellower, warmer, more romantic sound.
-Heavier action with more resistance—often preferred by conservatory students and players who enjoy a more resistant feel or are practicing for recitals and competitionsl.
+Heavier action with more resistance—often preferred by conservatory students and players who enjoy a more resistant feel or are practicing for recitals and competitions.

 Same quality.
 Different feel and sound.
 The choice comes down to what you prefer under your hands.